- Personal Essay (example)

 The controversy about whether or not student athletes should be paid is a big debate in the modern world.
 In Garcia’s paper she tries to persuade her readers as to why student athletes should be paid.
 On the other side, Dorfman’s paper takes the stand as to why student athletes should not be paid.
 Both Garcia and Dorfman use ethos, logos, and pathos to convince the reader that their side of the argument is correct.
 They both use all three strategies effectively but each author is stronger on different ones.
 Garcia does a better job using pathos, while Dorfman does a better job-using ethos.

 Garcia uses ethos in her paper to convince the reader that she knows exactly what she is talking about.
 She does a good job of convincing her readers that she is credible and trust worthy.
 For example, she competed in an NCAA sport for all four years in college.
 In fact, she played on one of the most elite college softball teams in the nation known as the Texas Longhorns.
 In addition, she shows people that she has gone through the struggles and how hard it is to be a student athlete, so this would convince readers that she has good reasons why they should be paid.
 Accordingly, she uses a lot different sources in her work to prove that she is credible.
 She also uses quotes from well know people inside of college sports that support her side of the argument.
 As well she uses statistics from other sources that show the reader the difficulty of earning a scholarship.
 She has a very good educational background that could increase her credibility.
-One thing that would make her less credible is that her paper is very opinionated and did not have a lot of facts to back her up.

 The NCAA said I had to forego the money I earned through my academics and scholarship—two principles the NCAA purports hold in high esteem.
 This money could have been spent on food, entertainment, and other personal expenses that all college students face.
 Instead, I was forced to return it solely because I was an NCAA athlete.